zenosu/gitbattle/README.md

 ##Goal

-The goal of this project is to learn React and Redux by building the gitbattle app from scratch.
+The goal of this project is to practice React and Redux by building the gitbattle app from scratch.

-While working on this project, a developer will learn:
+####What to learn from this project?

 - the [component based](https://medium.com/@dan.shapiro1210/understanding-component-based-architecture-3ff48ec0c238#.kxd4dl4g8) approach to building UIs